katcheee/hello-world-2025-final/final-game/README.md

 ### 1. Welcome Screen
 - Title: "Ready to Foster?"
 - Clear explanation of the game's purpose
-- Visual peek preview of what's to come
 - Start button to begin the assessment

 ### 2. Question Phase (6 Questions)